friedavocadoes/friedavocadoes/README.md

 ## Hi, I’m @friedavocadoes
 - 👀 I’m new here and still figuring out stuff
-- 🌱 I’m an almost intermediate lvl python programmer with sql on the side
+- 🌱 I’m an almost intermediate lvl python programmer with SQL on the side
 - 💞️ I’m looking to collaborate on projects and help out generally so tht i can get my skills up :)
 - 📫 You can reach me out on intagram [@gnawtham](https://www.instagram.com/gnawthm/) (I'm gen z I dont check my mail lol)